kolia/cones_MC/README.md

 in the same directory as `main.m`.

-one of the plots for MCMC and CAST output is `dancing_cones_movie.svg`; this movie can be viewed by openning it in a modern browser.
+one of the plots for MCMC and CAST output is `dancing_cones_movie.svg`; this movie can be viewed by opening it in a modern browser.